 - favour informed choice for all concerned (as opposed to unilateral control)

-- mutual responsibility for “looking out” for each other
+- take mutual responsibility for “looking out” for each other

 So we become more concerned with sharing what is on our minds, and equally we become more concerned with helping others to share what is on their minds.
 (Even when its different from our own views.).
-The best terms I’ve heard to describe this are “Advocacy and Inquiry” (*).
-Advocating our own thoughts with skill and openness; and inquiring into the thoughts of others with skill (again) and curiosity.
-We want to get the full picture flowing both ways: out of our own heads and into the group’s consciousness, and equally out of each other member of the group and into our own awareness.
+This is described as “Mutual Learning”.
+“Mutual” because both parties are active and valued participants, and “Learning” because both parties are seeking, and giving, valid information.
+Mutual Learning requires that we advocate our own thoughts with skill and openness; and inquire into the thoughts of others with skill (again) and curiosity.
+We want to get the full picture flowing both ways: out of our own heads and into the group’s consciousness, and out of each other member of the group and into our own awareness.

-When engaging in Advocacy and Inquiry, we should not be hamstrung by the desire to avoid causing offence.
-That’s not an open licence to be deliberately offensive, but rather a recognition that our normal cop-outs are self-defeating.
-When we avoid raising awkward issues, we ultimately let down ourselves and also the person who our silence is designed to “protect”.
+When engaging in Mutual Learning, we should not be hamstrung by the desire to avoid causing offence.
+I’m not suggesting an open licence to cause deliberate offense, but rather a recognition that our normal cop-outs are self-defeating.
+When we avoid raising awkward issues, we ultimately let down ourselves and also the person who our silence is supposedly “protecting”.

 You might not have heard of Argyris’s work before.
 But you probably will have heard of other people who have independently discovered the same ideas.
 For instance, the authors of the book Crucial Conversations followed around individuals who were good at “getting things done” in the workplace.
 The authors analysed the behaviour of these communication stars, to find out how they did it.
 The answer centres around adding one’s own contributions to the group’s “pool of meaning”, and helping others to do likewise.
-I see Crucial Conversations as a excellent “how to” manual, for Advocacy and Inquiry.
+I see Crucial Conversations as a excellent “how to” manual for Mutual Learning.

 The classic guidebook to negotiation, Getting to Yes, emphasises sharing of valid information instead of “winning” one’s opening position.